Black American Sheet Music Collection

 John Rosamond Johnson, Robert Allen Cole, and James Weldon Johnson

-From vocal and instrumental numbers in Humpty Dumpty.
-Robert Allen Cole was a Black lyricist.
-John Rosamond Johnson was a Black composer.
-Cole wrote the words alongside Johnson's brother James Weldon Johnson, a Black American writer and civil rights activist.
+The piano and vocal score for "Mexico" from vocal and instrumental numbers in Humpty Dumpty.
+Music is by Robert Allen Cole, a Black lyricist.
+Lyrics are by Cole and James Weldon Johnson, a Black American writer and civil rights activist.
+His brother, John Rosamond Johnson also contributed to the score.

 -